-This two day CPD course is open to zoo professionals including vets and nurses in general practice who provide veterinary cover for zoos, farm parks or colleges.
-It will be held at the Best Western Park Hotel Appleby Magna (B&B £65).
+This two day CPD course was open to zoo professionals including vets and nurses in general practice who provide veterinary cover for zoos, farm parks or colleges.
+It was held at the Best Western Park Hotel Appleby Magna.

-Lectures and interactive methods will be used to cover subjects such as legislation, preventative medicine and clinical care.
-Examples will be used to demonstrate the approach and management of zoo cases.
+Lectures and interactive methods were used to cover subjects such as legislation, preventative medicine and clinical care.
+Examples were used to demonstrate the approach and management of zoo cases.

 This seminar integrated work from several fields, including ethology, veterinary hospice and palliative care, animal ethics, environmental enrichment, animal training, nutrition and exhibit/indoor housing.

 This workshop was a collaboration between Animal Concepts and Chapman Zoo Consultancy.

 We provided a bespoke CPD course for the veterinary team at Abington Park Referrals.

 Subjects included husbandy, handling, history taking, clinical examination, basic diagnostics, treatment and emergency care of birds and reptiles.

 Delegates left with more confidence in dealing with exotic patients.